arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 3. Open the Json file just created in _Visual Studio 2013 Update 2_.

-4. In the **parameters** section, create a new paramerter named _paramName_ as shown in the following code.
+4. In the **parameters** section, create a new parameter named _paramName_ as shown in the following code.

     <!-- mark:5-7 -->
     ````JavaScript